Unlimited atonement: Doctrine

-Amyraldism (commonly called "four-point Calvinism" holds to a view of Unlimited atonement that is very similar but not synonymous with the traditional Arminian understanding) teaches that God has provided Christ's atonement for all alike, but seeing that none would believe on their own, he then elects those whom he will bring to faith in Christ, thereby preserving the Calvinist doctrine of the unconditional election of individuals.
+Amyraldism (commonly called "four-point Calvinism", holds a view of unlimited atonement similar but not synonymous with traditional Arminianism) teaches that God has provided Christ's atonement for all alike, but seeing that none would believe on their own, he then elects those whom he will bring to faith in Christ, thereby preserving the Calvinist doctrine of the unconditional election of individuals.

 Unlimited atonement has a number of important points in common with traditional formulations of limited atonement.
 Both positions affirm that: